-4. Part 2: our new DSO directorate
+4. Part 2: our new DSO functional model

 There are three main parts to our DSO Strategy.
-This section describes the second of these: our DSO outputs are underpinned by the creation of a new DSO directorate and functional model by the start of RIIO-ED2.
+This section describes the second of these: the creation of a new DSO functional model.
 Please see Appendix E for our assessment of different institutional arrangements.

-4.1 Why a new DSO directorate and functional model
+4.1 Why a new DSO functional model

 DSO involves big changes for us - changes to our activities and infrastructure, our ways of working and processes, and our interactions with customers and stakeholders.
 Given the magnitude of these changes, and the importance of getting it right, it is essential that our organisation is structured effectively to deliver our DSO commitments.

-For this reason, we will create a new discrete DSO directorate and functional model within SP Energy Networks by the start of RIIO-ED2.
+For this reason, we will create a new DSO functional model within SP Energy Networks by the start of RIIO-ED2.
 It will be responsible and accountable for delivering DSO, including planning and network development, network operation, and market development.

-This new DSO directorate is one measure we're taking to increase transparency, address concerns about perceived conflicts of interest, and give our customers confidence that we are a neutral market facilitator.
+This new functional model is one measure we're taking to increase transparency, address concerns about perceived conflicts of interest, and give our customers confidence that we are a neutral market facilitator.
 This is important - our customers, stakeholders, and service providers must have confidence in us and the markets we interact with, as their involvement is essential for enabling Net Zero efficiently, maintaining system stability, and promoting competition in service provision; customers benefit from all of these.